fabiandev/homebridge-bosch-room-climate-control/README.md

 - **Add:** Please restart the homebridge plugin, new rooms with room climate control will be initialized automatically, while existing configuration will not be changed
 - **Remove:** Remove the device from HomeKit and restart the plugin to make sure its reference is removed from the bridge

+**Scenes and automations**

+In case you want to configure scenes or automations that switch between the thermostat modes (auto/heat/off), please make sure to use a third party app for the configuration – like [Eve for Matter & HomeKit](https://www.evehome.com/eve-app) – and omit setting the target temperature in the automation.

+- This will make sure that the scene detects the correct state, ashe BSHC will apply your scheduled temperature changes and the scene will show as inactive/active unexpectedly
+- This will prevent unexpected behavior, as the target temperature cannot be set on Bosch thermostats that are turned off, but the automation will try to apply it

 ## To Do

 - Persist the initially generated certificate and private key to be able to re-use it on plugin restart